-If you want to beat the weeds and reduce weeding to the absolute minimum a good method is to lay a weed suppressing membrane.
-Garden centres sell weed suppressing membrane which is tough woven plastic sheeting.
-The images shows a border which has a weed suppressing membrane lain on top of the soil, and then covered with a mulch of bark.
-A membrane can be laid at any stage but its significantly easier to do this when the border is new, or if you are re vamping it and removing most of the plants and shrubs so the boarder is clear.
+If you want to beat the weeds and reduce weeding to the absolute minimum, a good idea is to lay a weed suppressing membrane.
+Garden centres sell weed suppressing membrane which are tough woven plastic sheeting.
+The images below show a border which has a weed suppressing membrane laid on top of the soil, and then covered with a mulch of bark.
+A membrane can be laid at any stage but it's significantly easier to do this when the border is new, or if you are re vamping it and removing most of the plants and shrubs so the border is clear.

-It's a real benefit in reducing weeds and so if you do move into a house with a new garden or laying out a new border this is an ideal opportunity to cover the borders with horticultural membrane and with bark to reduce garden weeding.
+The thick membrane and a layer of bark effectively stop most weeds.
+If you move into a house with a new garden or are laying out a new border, this is an ideal opportunity to cover the border with horticultural membrane and with bark to reduce garden weeding.

 When the border is prepared lay the membrane and to conceal it, as its far from attractive, cover with a layer of bark chippings /topsoil.
 When you plant, using a sharp Stanley knife or scissors, cut a large cross and fold back to create a planting circle.
 Plant the shrub into the space and then fold back the membrane and cover with chippings.

 There are some disadvantages to using a membrane.
-It is more difficult to plant with a membrane in place, as each time you have to clear off the bark and cut a hole which means it takes more time.
-Also it can restrict the natural spread of some plants as the hole you cut into the membrane is the space for the plant.
-Those plants which are self seeding cannot seed into the soil so it limits self seeding plants which may or may not be a disadvantage.
-Using a membrane maybe considered more suitable for a shrub border than a mixed or herbaceous border.
+It is more difficult to plant with a membrane in place, as each time you have to clear off the bark and cut a hole, which means it takes more time.
+Also, it can restrict the natural spread of some plants as the hole you cut into the membrane is the space for the plant.
+Those plants which are self seeding cannot seed into the soil so it limits self seeding plants, which may or may not be a disadvantage.